 Your LLC attorney can help you:

-- Determine if an LLC status is right for your business as opposed to sole proprietorship or an L or C corporation structure;
+- Determine if an LLC status is right for your business as opposed to staying a sole proprietorship or moving towards an L or C corporation structure;

 - Draft and file your articles of incorporation, and make sure that they comply with your state’s regulations;